turnerlabs/tcoe-interviews/scenarios/uiplayground/README.md

   * Write a test case that proves the click request behavior does not work as intended (there's a bug).
 You can intentionally write a negative test case       here (Pls use the base url and create a neagtive test case by finding the bug)

 Your testing of the function should demonstrate your ability to analyze a system and understand it's intended behavior, and verify that it succeeds or fails to meet those expectations.

-**Below needs clean up**
-* Print button text when button element is using a dynamic ID
-* Perform a test where an element may appaear on a page after heavy JavaScript processing on a client side.